HubTran/documentation/brokers/rest.md

 {
   "document": {
-    "id": 5, // HubTran's internal id for the document "token": "some-random-token" // HubTran's token that can be used in document URLs }
+    "id": 5, // HubTran's internal id for the document "token": "some-random-token", // HubTran's token that can be used in document URLs "external_id": "document_external_id", // Your id for the document "type": "rateConfirmation"
+  }
 }
 ```